zeek/zeek-docs/logs/files.rst

 Throughout the sections that follow, we will inspect Zeek logs in JSON format.
-As we have shown how to access logs like this previously using the command line, we will only shown the log entries themselves.
+As we have shown how to access logs like this previously using the command line, we will only show the log entries themselves.

 Inspecting the :file:`conn.log`
 ===============================